 Q&A: Trident replacement

-There are three parts to Trident - submarines, missiles and warheads, and although each component has years of use left, they cannot last indefinitely.
-The current generation of four submarines would begin to end their working lives some time in the 2020s.
+There are three parts to Trident - submarines, missiles and warheads.
+Although each component has years of use left, they cannot last indefinitely.
+The current generation of four submarines would begin to end their working lives some time in the late 2020s.

 Work on a replacement cannot be delayed because the submarines alone could take up to 17 years to develop.